 - 1.7.6 The Council policy involves cost recovery in respect of applications for Resource Consents or Plan Changes.
 Deposits will be required for all Resource Consents and Plan Change requests.
-In general terms the costs recovered will include: - a. any public notices; council officer's time; - b. postage and distribution costs;
+In general terms the costs recovered will include:

+- a. any public notices.

+- b. council officer's time.

+- c. postage and distribution costs.

+- d. costs for hearing time.

+- e. costs of any independent reports required by the Council.